Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Ricci flow with surgery for orbifolds

 Here $v_0$ is a global parameter in the sense that it will be fixed throughout the rest of the paper.
 If $\Or$ is normalized then the Bishop-Gromov inequality implies that there is a uniform upper bound $N = N(v_0) < \infty$ on the order of the isotropy groups; cf. the proof of Lemma \ref{lemma5.16.5}.
 The next lemma says that by rescaling we can always achieve a normalized metric.

 \begin{lemma} Given $N \in \Z^+$, there is a $v_0 = v_0(N) > 0$ with the following property.
 Let $\Or$ be a compact orientable Riemannian three-dimensional orbifold, whose isotropy groups have order at most $N$.
-Then a rescaling of $\Or$ will have a normalized metric. \end{lemma} \begin{proof} Let $\Omega_3$ be the volume of the unit ball in $\R^3$.
-Bishop-Gromov implies that a ball $B_r$ of radius $r > 0$ with arbitrary center in a Euclidean orbifold $\R^n//G$, where $G$ is a finite subgroup of $O(3)$ with order at most $N$, has volume bounded below by $\frac{\Omega_3}{N} r^3$.
-Put $v_0 = \frac{\Omega_3}{2N}$.
+Then a rescaling of $\Or$ will have a normalized metric. \end{lemma} \begin{proof} Let $c_3$ be the volume of the unit ball in $\R^3$.
+Consider a ball $B_r$ of radius $r > 0$ with arbitrary center in a Euclidean orbifold $\R^3//G$, where $G$ is a finite subgroup of $O(3)$ with order at most $N$.
+Applying the Bishop-Gromov inequality to compare the volume of $B_r$ with the volume of a very large ball having the same center, we see that $\vol(B_r) \ge \frac{c_3}{N} r^3$.
+Put $v_0 = \frac{c_3}{2N}$.
 We claim that this value of $v_0$ satisfies the lemma.

 To prove this by contradiction, suppose that there is an orbifold $\Or$ which satisfies the hypotheses of the lemma but for which the conclusion fails.
 Then there is a sequence $\{r_i\}_{i=1}^\infty$ of positive numbers with $\lim_{i \rightarrow \infty} r_i = 0$ along with points $\{p_i\}_{i=1}^\infty$ in $|\Or|$ so that for each $i$, we have $\vol(B(p_i, r_i)) < v_0 r_i^3$.
 After passing to a subsequence, we can assume that $\lim_{i \rightarrow \infty} p_i = p'$ for some $p' \in |\Or|$.
 Using the inverse exponential map, for large $i$ the ball $B(p_i, r_i)$ will, up to small distortion, correspond to a ball of radius $r_i$ in the tangent space $T_{p^\prime} \Or$.
 In view of our choice of $v_0$, this is a contradiction. \end{proof}